emilyaherbert/containerless/containerless/javascript/README.md

 ## Setup

-To use this library independently of the rest of the system, you need to link `js-transform` with `yarn`:
+To use the `containerless` library independently of the rest of the system, you need to link `js-transform` with `yarn`:

 ```
-$ cd ../js-transform
+$ cd js-transform
 $ yarn run build
 $ yarn link
 $ cd ../containerless